SysKitTeam/docs-point/configuration/enable-role-based-access.md

 * **Access all data related to Microsoft 365 workspaces** where they are owners/administrators
 * **Perform actions based on the permissions granted** in Microsoft 365

-Additional options enable you to control if actions and specific reports are available to Collaborators in Syskit Point.
+Additional options enable you to control whether actions and specific reports are available to Collaborators in Syskit Point.

 The **Syskit Point Collaborators** role enables site admins, Microsoft Teams, and Microsoft 365 Group owners to: